techidaily/site-games-able/source/_posts/switch-out-for-peak-performance.md

  Mechanical switches have around a five-millisecond debounce delay.
 Optical switches, on the other hand, don't suffer from this delay, which means optical switches will generally have around 5 ms faster response time.
 However, the jury is still out on whether or not this small increase in speed results in better performance while gaming.

  Other than that, the reaction speed of optical switches appears to depend largely on the manufacturer.
-The breadwinners seem to be the[Razer Clicky Optical Purple](https://razer.a9yw.net/c/119570/642901/10229?subId1=UUmuoUeUpU2004621&subId2=emuo&u=https%3A%2F%2Fwww.razer.com%2Fgb-en%2Frazer-optical-switch) switches.
+The breadwinners seem to be the [Razer Clicky Optical Purple](https://razer.a9yw.net/c/119570/642901/10229?subId1=UUmuoUeUpU2004621&subId2=emuo&u=https%3A%2F%2Fwww.razer.com%2Fgb-en%2Frazer-optical-switch) switches.
 These are touted as some of the fastest keys on the market and are around 30ms faster than the fastest Cherry MX keys.

 ### Feel and Noisiness